Wealthsimple Crypto vs Newton vs Shakepay (2026): Low Fees vs. Free Bitcoin?

 Shakepay is the easiest app to use.
 Period.
 But you pay for that convenience.

-Pros: They cover withdrawal gas fees.
-This is huge.
-I’ve saved hundreds of dollars in ETH gas fees just by using Shakepay.
+Pros: They cover withdrawal gas fees completely — a feature that really matters once you start moving crypto to cold storage.
 Cons: Don’t day trade here.
 The fees will eat you alive.

 If you’re holding for the long run, you might as well get paid for it.